williamdemeo/Math207-Spring2015/README.md

 Another way to ask a question is by using the "Ask my instructor" link on WebAssign.
-This method is convenient for the instructor because details about the problem you're having trouble with are automatically embedded in your email.  *Please note:* if you use the "Ask my instructor" button, your question may appear on our wiki page (which is public).
+This method is convenient for the instructor because details about the problem you're having trouble with are automatically embedded in your email.

+*Please note:* if you use the "Ask my instructor" button, your question may appear on our wiki page (which is public).
 If you're uncomfortable with this, please say so in your message.

-Finally, you may email the instructors directly, though the response time might be slower than if you use one of the preferred methods above.
+Finally, you may email the instructors directly, though the response time might be significantly slower than if you use one of the preferred methods above.

+**Important note about asking questions:**
+There are no stupid questions!
+Students should ask about anything that seems unclear. *However*, questions about specific homework problems should be accompanied by evidence that the student has already given serious thought to the problem.
+Otherwise, the reply will usually be, "What have you tried?"

 Use of Electronics During Lecture
 ---------------------------------